 Financial instruments that expose the Organization to concentrations of credit risk consist primarily of cash.
 The Organization maintains its cash in an account with federally insured institutes.
 At times, the balances in these accounts may be in excess of federally insured limits.

 Purchases:

+During the year ended June 30, 2021, 43% of the Organization's total purchases were made from three vendors.
 During the year ended June 30, 2020, there were no concentrations.
-During the year ended June 30, 2019, 14% of the Organization's total purchases were made from one vendor.

-NOTES TO FINANCIAL STATEMENTS JUNE 30, 2020 AND 2019